Bristol: Sport

 Bristol sponsors the annual Bristol Half Marathon and hosted the 2001 IAAF World Half Marathon Championships.
 Bristol has staged finishes and starts of the Tour of Britain cycle race, and facilities in the city were used as training camps for the 2012 London Olympics.
 The Bristol International Balloon Fiesta, a major UK hot-air ballooning event, is held each summer at Ashton Court.

+Bristol is the birthplace of the 2025 Formula 1 World Champion Lando Norris.